-The hydraulic platform tilt (optional) allows the platform to be tilted for cleaning out the platform and for personnel rescue.
-Lower controls must be selected for this option to be functional and must never be operated with personnel in the platform except in the case of an emergency.
+The hydraulic platform leveling allows the platform to be tilted for cleaning out the platform and for personnel rescue.
+It is also used to level the platform.
+Lower controls must be selected for this option to be functional and must never be operated with personnel in the platform except in the case of an emergency